iamaya2/MatHH/README.md

 It is also necessary to define the training instances that will be used.
 To this end, we suggest using the `BaseInstances` package (available at: [Github](https://github.com/iamaya2/BaseInstances)), which contains some instances that can be used with this framework.

 ### File organization
 Seeking to facilitate the maintenance of the required packages, the root folder of each package should be located at the same level.
+Moreover, let us assume a folder name 'outsiderCode' in which we will include our work.
 Hence, the following structure is suggested:

 ```
 \BaseInstances